weaveworks/scope/site/plugins.md

 }
 ```

-Nodes are stored in dictionary.
-The ID of nodes representing hosts or containers have the format `ID;<type>`, with type equal to the literal string `host` or `container` accordingly.
-The `ID` is the alphanumeric identifier of the nodes.
+Nodes are stored in a dictionary.
+The ID of nodes representing hosts or containers has the format `ID;<type>`, with type equal to the literal string `host` or `container` respectively.
+`ID` is the alphanumeric identifier of the nodes.

 A node contains all the information about the represented object (e.g. host, container, pod, etc.).
-In particular a node may contain:
+In particular, a node may contain:

 - `latest` - an id-value map containing the latest values.
-These values are a single piece of information.
+As opposed to the values in metrics, these values will not normally change.
 - `latestControls` - the latest available controls.
 - `metrics` - the collection of metrics to display in the UI.

 ### Controls
 Controls describe interfaces that expose actions that the user can perform on different objects (e.g. host, container, etc.).
 Controls are an element of nodes.
 In this way, each control in a node is attached to it and performs an action on the object described by the node itself.
 Below is an example of how controls are represented in the JSON report.
-In the report the attribute `latest_controls` contains all the controls exposed by scope and/or plugins, but only the alive ones will be listed in the attribute `controls`.
+In the report the attribute `latest_controls` contains all the controls exposed by scope and/or plugins, but only those alive will be listed in the attribute `controls`.

 ```json
 "controls": {